Patater/modern-cmake/chapters/basics/functions.md

 ## Macros and Functions

-You can define your own CMake functions or macros easily.
+You can define your own CMake «command:`function`» or «command:`macro`» easily.
 The only difference between a function and a macro is scope; macros don't have one.
 So, if you set a variable in a function and want it to be visible outside, you'll need `PARENT_SCOPE`.
 Nesting functions therefore is a bit tricky, since you'll have to explicitly set the variables you want visible to the outside world to `PARENT_SCOPE` in each function.
 But, functions don't "leak" all their variables like macros do.
 For the following examples, I'll use functions.

 An example of a simple function is as follows: